-Call the Ombuds Office 843-349-2727 to get more information or to schedule an appointment.
-You are strongly encouraged to call first instead of dropping by, as this is the way we can provide the most privacy and confidentiality for Ombuds Office visitors.
+Either call the Faculty Ombuds Office at 843-349-2727 or the Staff and Student Ombuds Office at 843-333-6957 to get more information or to schedule an appointment.
+You are strongly encouraged to call first instead of dropping by, as this is the way we can provide the most privacy and confidentiality for visitors to either ombuds office.
 Email isn't a secure way to communicate, so you should use it to contact us only when a phone call is difficult to arrange.

-How is the Ombuds Office different from other offices on campus that address faculty concerns?
+How are the ombuds offices different from other offices on campus that address faculty, staff and student concerns?

 The ombuds process is informal, and emphasizes developing strategies you can use before you decide it's necessary to use one of Coastal Carolina University's formal administrative processes.
 We don't make decisions and we don't take disciplinary action, though we can help you decide how to effectively approach these if necessary.
 Working with us is off the record, which sometimes makes talking about problems a little less intimidating.

-What happens when I visit the Ombuds Office?
+What happens when I visit an ombuds office?

 We listen to your concerns, help you explore your concerns from additional perspectives, and work with you to identify some strategies to address the things that aren't working well for you.
 We can help you practice different conversations you'd like to have with others.
 Sometimes we even act as a neutral party when you ask us to help in that fashion.

 What does “ombuds” mean?